ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/users/update.rst

     }

-For example, the following query will disable and lock the account for the user with ID 11:
+For example, the following request will disable and lock the account for the user whose ID is 11:

 .. code::